s1ddh3sh/minutify/README.md

 <img src="https://raw.githubusercontent.com/s1ddh3sh/minutify/main/docs/assets/minutify-logo.png" width="450">
 </p>

-**Minutify** is a _personal AI meeting minutes generator_ you can run with the help of a [Telegram Bot](https://core.telegram.org/bots).
-It accepts the audio recording file (currently) from the user and can generate the transcription as well as a list of TODOs in a well-documented format.
+**Minutify** is a _personal AI meeting minutes generator_ you can run with the help of a <a href="https://core.telegram.org/bots" target="_blank">Telegram Bot</a>.
+The bot accepts the audio recording file (currently) from the user bot and with the help of LLM it can generate the transcription as well as a list of TODOs in a well-documented format.

 ## Project Achitecture